Alps: Prehistory

 Reconstruction of Ötzi mummy as shown in Alpes-de-Haute-Provence, France.
 The original mummy and his remains and personal belongings are on exhibit at the South Tyrol Museum of Archaeology in Bolzano, South Tyrol, Italy.

 When the ice melted after the Würm glaciation, Paleolithic settlements were established along the lake shores and in cave systems.
 Evidence of human habitation has been found in caves near the Vercors Cave System, close to Grenoble and Echirolles.
 In Austria, the Mondsee lake shows evidence of houses built on piles.
 Standing stones have been found in the Alpine areas of France and Italy.
 About 200,000 drawings and etchings have been documented, and are known as the Rock Drawings in Valcamonica.

 A mummy of a Neolithic human, known as Ötzi, was discovered on the Similaun.
-His clothing lets modern people assume that he was an alpine farmer, while the location and manner of his death suggests that Ötzi was traveling.
+His clothing lets modern people assume that he was an alpine farmer, while the location and manner of his death suggests that Ötzi was travelling.
 Analysis of the mitochondrial DNA of Ötzi, has shown that he belongs to the K1 subclade.
 His remains and personal belongings are on exhibit at the South Tyrol Museum of Archaeology in Bolzano, South Tyrol, Italy.

 From the 13th to the 6th century BC much of the Alps was settled by the Germanic peoples, Lombards, Alemanni, Bavarii, and Franks.
 Celt tribes settled in modern-day Switzerland between 1500 and 1000 BC.
 The Raeti lived in the eastern regions, while the west was occupied by the Helvetii and the Allobroges settled in the Rhône valley and in Savoy.
 The Ligures and Adriatic Veneti lived in Northwest Italy and Triveneto respectively.
 The Celts mined salt in areas such as Salzburg, where evidence was found of the Hallstatt culture.
 By the 6th century BC the La Tène culture was well established in the region, and became known for high quality Celtic art.